 1 Prime Minister David Ben Gurion would later pay tribute to Prof. Zondek’s contribution to the country:

-“We had the advantage that you and your talented brother [Bernhard], among the greats of science, settled in our country and made Israel into an important center of medical research and medicine.”
+“We were fortunate that you and your talented brother [Dr. Bernhard Zondek], among the greats of science, settled in our country, thereby transforming Israel into a prominent center of medical research and medicine.”